UBC-CS/cpsc330-2022W1/docs/asking_for_help.md

 #### General Q&A guidelines

+- For general questions, use Piazza and post to the entire class so that other students benefit from the discussion.
-- For general questions, use Piazza.
-For questions involving your specific implementation of a homework question, open a GitHub issue in your assignment repo.
-For questions about grades, open an issue in your personal homework repo.
+- For questions involving your specific implementation of a homework question use tutorials or office hours.
+- Try to make the error reproducible and understandable
+  - Include the exact command you used to run the code.
+  - Include the entire error traceback, or at the very least the part showing the line number and error message.
+- Include a link to the file you want us to review, and a brief explanation.
+  - If you want to be extra fancy, you can include a link to the specific line by appending a code like `#L123` to the end of the URL (this would link to line 123).
+You can also link to a range of lines, like `#L9-L17` to highlight lines 9-17.
+See, for example, [this link](https://github.com/mgelbart/rhomboid/blob/master/src/run_tests.py#L9-L17).
+- For questions about your grade, check Piazza to see if we posted a list of who graded which questions.
+If so, you can just send a message on piazza to the person from the teaching team who graded it.
+If you don't get a timely response (a couple days), then send it to all instructors, which you can do by typing **instructors** in the post to field).
+Clearly mention the assessment, your name and student number, and explain your concern.
 - Do not post offensive or disrespectful content.
 - If you have a code problem, include as much relevant information as possible like:
   - your version of Python and relevant libraries